OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:19

-After a long time, the master of those servants returned and settled accounts with them.
+After a significant period, the master of those servants came back and settled accounts with them.

 ## Matthew 25:20